Many psychedelic explorers report meeting entities or aliens during their DMT trips. In this article, we’ll inspect this phenomenon.

 Ralph Abraham’s account of the DMT trip

 Abraham has a Ph.D. in mathematics and is a lecturer at the University of California.
-He’s been exploring the psychedelic phenomena for years, experimenting with LSD, Ayahuasca and DMT.
-In the following video you can see that as a highly intelligent man, he can’t help but to entertain the idea of intelligent entities on the other side of reality:
+He’s been exploring the psychedelic phenomena for years, experimenting with LSD, Ayahuasca, and DMT.
+In the following video, you can see that as a highly intelligent man, he can’t help but entertain the idea of intelligent entities on the other side of reality:

 Patricio’s Domingues’ account of the DMT trip